nathansam/tofameta/README.md

 `analysis.R` is the primary R script for performing the analysis.

-`functions.R` contains the MetaAnalysis function used to perform the analysis.
+`functions.R` contains the `MetaAnalysis` function used to perform the analysis.
-This file does not need to be loaded separately, as the script will be sourced by `analysis.R`
+This file does not need to be loaded separately, as this function will be loaded when `analysis.R` is run.

 ### Data

-Data can be found in the `data/` directory
+The data used for this analysis can be found in the `data/` directory.

 `efficacy.csv` and `safety.csv` contain the data used for the pooled analysis of efficacy and safety respectively.
 Metadata for these files can be found below